scienxlab/scienxlab.github.io/blog/force-hackathon-projects.md

 **Hammad Ali**, **Catherine Adams**, **Henrik Busengdal**, **Anil Dhiman** (all Sopra Steria), **Thomas Crabie**, **Adam Hammoumi**, **Aziz Ben Ammar**, **Ilyas Tib** (all IFPEN), **Lars Lukerstuen** (Bouvet), **Erich Suter** (Equinor), and **Johannes Åsheim** (Fabriq).

 The team applied a deep technology stack to exploring the usefulness of graph theory and semantic _subject-predicate-object_ triples in querying large language models.
-They also explored ways to extract both knowledge graphs and sample question-answer pairs from datasets like the one we had.
-The pipeline had several elements including:
+They also explored ways to extract both knowledge graphs and sample questions that would exploit knowledge from multiple documents from datasets like the one we had.
+With this foundation, the query response pipeline had several elements including:

 - Use the Azure OpenAI API to convert a user query to a Cypher query ([Cypher](https://neo4j.com/developer/cypher/) is [Neo4J's](https://neo4j.com) graph query language).
 - Apply the query to the Neo4j graph database, and retrieve the result.
 - Simultaneously convert the user query to embeddings and fetch the nearest neighbours from the vector database.
-- Use ChatGPT to synthesize a response based on the graph and embedding responses.
+- Use ChatGPT to synthesize a response based on the graph and embedding responses, and providing references for its answers.

 [Check out the team's GitHub repo here.](https://github.com/ilyas-ifp/Stavanger_hackathon)